Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Introduction

 \subsection{Related Works}

 PLS has been extensively investigated for fixed-position arrays (FPAs) in far-field communications.
 For example, the authors in \cite{li2017secure} proposed to use zero-forcing (ZF) precoding to achieve null-steering over Eves, which effectively prevents confidential information leakage.
-However, when the legitimate user locates in the vicinity of Eves (i.e., having strong channel correlation), ZF precoding may reduce the signal power received at the legitimate user.
-In addition, artificial noise (AN) was utilized to enhance PLS by serving as a kind of interference signal received at Eves, while having little impact on the received signals at legitimate users \cite{yu2020robust}.
-Moreover, to achieve more flexible control of spatial beams, the authors in \cite{hu2024secure} proposed to use MAs to enhance PLS, where they optimized the antennas' positions and the digital beamformer to maximize the achievable secrecy rate via the projected gradient ascent method \cite{ranjan2023gradient}.
-Then, the authors in \cite{10623758} further extended MA-enabled secure communication system to the scenario where Alice has no prior knowledge of the channel state information (CSI) of Eves.
-Specifically, they minimized the secrecy outage probability by jointly optimizing the antennas' positions at Alice and the beamforming vector.
-However, when Bob and Eves are located at the same angle, MAs becomes ineffective in enhancing PLS.
-This is because the channel correlations between Bob and Eves are strongly correlated in the angular domain even with antenna movement control by MAs.
+However, when the legitimate user locates in the vicinity of Eves (i.e., with strong channel correlation), ZF precoding may reduce the signal power received at the legitimate user.
+In addition, artificial noise (AN) was utilized to enhance PLS by acting as an interference signal to Eves, while having little impact on the received signals at legitimate users \cite{yu2020robust}.
+Moreover, to flexibly control spatial beams, the authors in \cite{hu2024secure} proposed to use mechanically controlled MAs to enhance PLS, where they optimized the positions of antennas and the digital beamformer to maximize the achievable secrecy rate via the projected gradient ascent method \cite{ranjan2023gradient}.
+Then, this work was further extended in \cite{10623758} to scenarios where the secrecy transmitter (Alice) has no prior knowledge of the channel state information (CSI) of Eves.
+Specifically, the secrecy outage probability was minimized by jointly optimizing the antennas' positions at Alice and the beamforming vector.
+However, when the legitimate receiver (Bob) and the Eves are located at the same angle, MAs become ineffective.
+This is because the far-field channel correlation between Bob and Eves is strongly correlated in the angular domain.
+This limitation can be alleviated only if the movable region of MAs is sufficiently large, such that both Bob and Eves fall within Alice’s near-field region, and the MA can adjust its position to form distinct spatial channels for them.
+Nevertheless, achieving such a large movable region may be difficult in practice, especially in space-constrained applications.